cakephp/docs/en/appendices/orm-migration.rst

 While the ORM used in 1.x and 2.x has served us well for a long time it had a few issues that we wanted to fix.

 * Frankenstein - is it a record, or a table?
-Currently its both.
+Currently it's both.
 * Inconsistent API - Model::read() for example.
 * No query object - Queries are always defined as arrays, this has some limitations and restrictions.
 For example it makes doing unions and